 Ston originated under Roman rule when the settlement “Stagnum” was built.
 The salt gardens and the remains of the fort also date back to this period.
-In the 14th century the construction of the fortifications started, which was supposed to control the access to the Pelješac peninsula.
-The town’s former wealth was achieved with the Salona Ston – the Ston salt works, where salt has been produced since 2000 years.
+In the 14th century, the construction of the fortifications started, which were supposed to control the access to the Pelješac peninsula.
+The town’s former wealth was achieved with the Salona Ston, the Ston salt works, where salt has been produced for 2000 years.

 The Wall of Ston

-The historic old town of Ston is situated directly at the Stonski Canal and a stroll through the medieval streets and squares will reveal many sights worth seeing, in addition to the historic fortifications.
-These include beautiful churches and monasteries, such as the 14th century church of St. Nikole with its Franciscan monastery and the Cathedral of St. Blasius (Crkva sv.
-Blaza).
+The historic old town of Ston is situated directly on the Stonski Canal and a stroll through the medieval streets and squares will reveal many sights worth seeing, in addition to the historic fortifications.
+These include beautiful churches and monasteries, such as the 14th century church of St. Nikole with its Franciscan monastery and the Cathedral of St. Blasius, also called Crkva sv.
+Blaza.

 The lovely town palaces of Sorkocevic and Dordic, dating back to the 16th century, are also worth seeing.
 A visit to the Lapadarium museum is recommended if you want to learn more about the history of Pelješac.
 Ston also attracts people with its many cozy cafés and good restaurants where you can refresh yourself and taste regional delicacies.

 Tip: Parking in Ston is generally subject to a fee.
-But there are enough parking places around the city Centre.
+But there are enough parking places around the city Center.

-Another interesting sight of Ston is the recently restored fortress.
-The so-called Fort Kaštio is located on the edge of the old town and offers a spectacular view from above of the nearby salt works and the opposite wall.
+An interesting attraction in Ston is the recently restored fortress.
+The so-called Fort Kaštio or Tvrđava Kaštio is located on the edge of the old town and can be visited from the inside.
+From the top, it offers a spectacular view of the nearby salt pans and the wall of Ston opposite.

-Tip: The ticket for the fortress is already included in the entrance fee to the wall.
+Tip: A detour to the fortress is worth it for the view alone.
+The ticket for the fortress is already included in the entrance fee to the wall.